Hasmonean High School: Academic results

 Hasmonean has been commended by SSAT for being in the top 10% of non-selective schools according to the number of students gaining 5 or more A* – A grades.
 Following an inspection in 2012, Hasmonean is rated 'Outstanding' in all categories by Ofsted.

 The school has also been commended for the progress students make between Key Stage 2 and 4, with some subjects being in the top 1% and all being in the top 4% of all schools.

 The school has produced students with outstanding GCSE results.
 At A-level, it is also outstanding, in the top three of non-grammar schools in Barnet Local Authority.

 Future

-Hasmonean High school has two campuses, one for boys and a separate one for girls, which are over a mile apart.
-The two campuses share leadership teams and teaching staff, but, in accordance with Hasmonean's ethos, the educational accommodation, external spaces and play areas are separate.
+Hasmonean MAT has three campuses, one for boys, a separate one for girls, and a last for year seven and eight male students, which are over a mile apart.
+The three campuses share leadership teams and teaching staff, but, in accordance with Hasmonean's ethos, the educational accommodation, external spaces and play areas are separate.

 In 2016, Hasmonean proposed moving both the boys’ and girls’ campuses onto one secured site.